Battle of Baekgang: Background

 Paekche and Yamato Japan had been long-standing allies by this time, and their royal houses were related, so Paekche royals resided in Japan throughout the centuries as a token of goodwill to ask for favors from Japan, but also acting as spies (but only when Paekche was eliminated were Princes Buyeo Pung and his brother, and no other Paekche royal prior, came to be listed in the Nihon Shoki as "hostages."
 Of note, there have also been cases of Nihon Shoki deliberately recording visiting foreign diplomats as "hostages" such as King Muyeol of Silla who entered and left Japan for a diplomatic mission with China without being waylain, in but a span of few months).
 The fall of Paekche in 660 came as a terrible shock to the Yamato royal court.
-Empress Saimei said:
+Empress Kōgyoku said:

 "We learn that in ancient times there have been cases of troops being asked for and assistance requested: to render help in emergencies, and to restore that which has been interrupted, is a manifestation of ordinary principles of right.
 The Land of Paekche, in its extremity, has come to us and placed itself in our hands.
 Our resolution in this matter is unshakable.
 We will give separate orders to our generals to advance at the same time by a hundred routes."

-Crown Prince Naka no Ōe, later to become Emperor Tenji, and Empress Saimei decided to dispatch an expeditionary force led by Abe no Hirafu to help the besieged Paekche restoration forces.
+Crown Prince Naka no Ōe, later to become Emperor Tenji, and Empress Kōgyoku decided to dispatch an expeditionary force led by Abe no Hirafu to help the besieged Paekche restoration forces.
 The troops were largely local strongmen (kuni no miyatsuko) drawn from mostly western Honshū, Shikoku, and especially Kyūshū, although some warriors were also from Kantō and northeastern Japan.

-Empress Saimei moved the capital to the Asakura temporary palace near the shipyards in northern Kyūshū to personally oversee the military campaign.
-As the main fleet set sail, the Man'yōshū records Empress Saimei composing a waka:
+Empress Kōgyoku moved the capital to the Asakura temporary palace near the shipyards in northern Kyūshū to personally oversee the military campaign.
+As the main fleet set sail, the Man'yōshū records Empress Kōgyoku composing a waka: